 Testosterone is an androgen (male sex) hormone produced in men.
 It has an important role in male health.

-Testosterone levels change throughout a person’s life and they usually starts to decline steadily after the age of 40.
+Testosterone levels change throughout a person’s life and usually start to decline steadily after the age of 40.
 Testosterone levels will also go up and down during the day, usually being higher in the morning and decreasing during the day.

-If you want to check your total testosterone levels, you can order a test kit from Superdrug Online Doctor.
-Complete a short questionnaire and place your order.
-It will checked before being approved and can then be sent to your preferred address.
+If you want to check your levels, you can order a test kit from Superdrug Online Doctor.
+Complete a short questionnaire and place your order which can then be sent to your preferred address, or you can collect it from a Superdrug store or post office.
+If your testosterone level is borderline or low a repeat test is recommended after 4 weeks and you would need to see your GP or a specialist if you wanted to start testosterone replacement therapy.

 Please note: this test kit is for men only.